rflmyk/show-text-size-psd/README.md

-# show-text-size-psd
+# SHOW TEXT DETAILS PSD
-Generate image with fonts details
+This script JSX generate image with fonts details, such as:
+- size
+- font-family
+- color

+## Photoshop versions tested:
+- CS5 for windows
+- CS6 for macos